topfreegames/offers/docs/source/API.md

        - **period**:       Enable player to buy offer every x times, at most y times. <ul><li>every: decimal number with unit suffix, such as "300ms", "-1.5h" or "2h45m".
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h"</li><li>max: maximum number of times this offer can be bought by the player</li></ul>If "every" is an empty string, then the offer can be bought max times with no time restriction.
 If "max" is 0, then the offer can be bought infinite times with time restriction.
 They can't be "" and 0 at the same time.
        - **frequency**:    Enable player to see offer on UI x/unit of time, at most y times. <ul><li>every: decimal number with unit suffix, such as "300ms", "-1.5h" or "2h45m".
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h"</li><li>max: maximum number of times this offer can be seen by the player</li></ul>If "every" is an empty string, then the offer can be seen max times with no time restriction.
 If "max" is 0, then the offer can be seen infinite times with time restriction.
 They can't be "" and 0 at the same time.
        - **trigger**:      Time when the offer is available.
+       - **filters**:      The filters for the offer, they can be of three different types for a given attribute: <ul><li>interval: the attribute must define the beginning and/or end of the interval with "geq" and "lt", the interval includes the beginning but not the end</li><li>equality: the attribute must define the "eq", the value that the filter expects the attribute to be equal to, it should be a string</li><li>difference: the attribute must define "neq", the value that the filter expects the attribute to be different from, it should be a string</ul>An example: "{ "intervalValue": { "geq": 0.0, "lt": 10.0 }, "equalValue": { "eq": "John" } }".
        - **enabled**:      True if the offer is enabled.
        - **placement**:    Where the offer is shown in the UI.
        - **version**:      Offer current version.